QuinnRobinson/Modded-BB-Compat/README.md

 Currently at the moment the mods that are included in this resource pack are:
 - Advanced Netherite

-Mods that will be added in the next update are:
 - Display Case
+- Netherite Extras
+- Bountiful
+- Bal's Ender Expansion
+- Animal Feeding Trough

+Mods that will be added in the future are:
+- A Secret Mod (Date TBD)
-- Universal Shops
+- Comforts

 Thats it for now.
 You can check here every couple of days to see if anything new will be added in the next update.
 (Updates will be listed below.)